kdandiwala/SignalScraper/README.md

 Download the Chromedriver for your specific OS and Chrome version from [here](https://chromedriver.chromium.org/downloads).

 Once you download the executable appropriate for your operating system, extract it and place it in a folder.
-Take a note of the folder path and add it to the script by inserting the path into the line shown below (line 23):
+Take a note of the folder path and insert the path into the line shown below (line 23):

 ```python
 driver = webdriver.Chrome('INSERT CHROMEDRIVER PATH HERE',  options=chrome_options)
 ```

+If an error like “chromedriver cannot be opened because the developer cannot be verified" is recieved for MacOS:
+1. Open the terminal
+2. Navigate to path where your chromedriver file is located
+3. Execute ```xattr -d com.apple.quarantine chromedriver```

 ### Download Folder